snowballstem/snowball/README.rst

 The first stage builds the Snowball compiler and runs it to create target language code (and it can also run tests on each stemmer).
-The expectation is that you then create a "distribution" tarballs of this code with ``make dist`` (or to create one for a specific target language, e.g.  ``make dist_libstemmer_c`` for C).
+The expectation is that you then create "distribution" tarballs of this code with ``make dist`` (or create one for a specific target language, e.g. with ``make dist_libstemmer_c`` for C).
 These tarballs are created in the ``dist/`` subdirectory.